 - Region 8 utilizes WorkKeys testing to assist high school students in moving quickly into employment after graduation.
 By coordinating with high schools throughout the region to offer WorkKeys testing on-site to seniors, the WorkOne system is providing an opportunity for them to earn a National Career Readiness Certificate before they graduate.
 This gives participating seniors a competitive advantage as they leave high school and enter the labor market seeking full-time employment. - Vocational Rehabilitation staff members work closely with all secondary schools and often make on-site visits to these schools.
 As a recruitment tool for Out of School Youth, WIOA Youth staff will develop and maintain close working relationships with high school guidance counselors.
 As these counselors identify students who do not plan to enter postsecondary training or the military after high school, they can refer these students to the WorkOne system upon graduation for assistance in developing a career plan and finding a job.
-In an effort to avoid duplication of services and enhance coordination, staff of VR and WorkOne will organize joint visits to secondary schools to provide information about all services available for youth through the WorkOne system. - The region operates JAG programs at Eastern Greene, Bedford North Lawrence, and Owen Valley High Schools.
+In an effort to avoid duplication of services and enhance coordination, staff of VR and WorkOne will organize joint visits to secondary schools to provide information about all services available for youth through the WorkOne system. - The region operates JAG programs at Eastern Greene, Bedford North Lawrence and Owen Valley High Schools.
+In January of 2018, Region 8 expanded its JAG program by four (4) additional schools adding Mitchell, Paoli, Washington and Brown County High Schools.
 JAG services are coordinated with WIOA Youth services to maximize the resources available to JAG students.
 JAG students are also provided information about WorkOne services, and WorkOne partners visit JAG classrooms to help develop a connection to the WorkOne system for these students. - The WorkOne Businesses Services Director coordinates closely with, and serves as the functional supervisor for, the Region 8 Works Council's Business Outreach Specialist.
 The Business Outreach Specialist works with the Career and Technical Education's Career Centers throughout the region to promote closer coordination between these technical education programs and businesses.
 This collaboration with WorkOne allows the Business Outreach Specialist to become more familiar with the expectations of the demand side of the business equation to help make sure a pipeline of workers is being developed with skills that will meet the needs of area companies.
 The Business Outreach Specialist also can benefit from the existing relationships between the WorkOne business services team and employers which can lead to more work-based learning options for students.
 This cooperative relationship also benefits the WorkOne system by allowing business services staff to be well informed about the activities of the Works Council which results in strategies and efforts being complimentary rather than duplicative.